 Conversion of this furnace to utilize LP/propane gas must be made by qualified service personnel, using factory authorized or approved parts.
-Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 8.
-Note: for installations between zero and 5000 ft. above sea level, a #55 drill size orifice should be used.
-However for installations above 5000 ft. above sea level, a #56 drill size orifice should be used.
-After changing the orifices, use Table 8 to determine the appropriate manifold pressure for your installation.
+Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 10 or 11.
+Note: for installations between zero and 5000 ft. above sea level, a #54 or #55 drill size orifice should be used depending upon the rated firing rate of the unit (see Table 10 or 11).
+However for installations above 5000 ft. above sea level, a # 55 or #56 drill size orifice should be used.
+After changing the orifices, use Table 9 to determine the appropriate manifold pressure for your installation.